WHEN TO CALL IT QUITS IN A MARRIAGE?

 Even if your partner won’t come with you, reach out to a couples counselor or relationship coach.
-Whether you stay or leave this relationship you need help to process your emotions, set healthy boundaries and expectations, and take steps forward.
-There are divorce and break up recovery groups online and maybe in your area.
+Whether you stay or leave this relationship, you need help to process your emotions, set healthy boundaries and expectations, and take steps forward.
+There are divorce and break up recovery groups online and maybe in-person in your area.
 Do your research.

-I know its scary to think about all that will change and if you’re even up for it.
+I know it’s scary to think about all that will change and if you’re even up for it.
 Gain as much information as possible from an attorney or research the state laws.
-The more information you have the better decisions you can make about your future.
+The more information you have, the better decisions you can make about your future.

 Take your time

 Don’t rush a decision.
-If you don’t know what to do about your situation, then seek support until you find clarity.
-For many couples the problems have been ongoing for years.
+If you don’t know what to do about your situation, seek support until you find clarity.
+For many couples, the problems have been ongoing for years.
 A few more weeks or months won’t change anything.
 Take this at your pace.
 There is a lot to grieve, process, and plan.